 - If a K-12 student has difficulty getting to and from school, they can contact their District.
 If their District does not fix the issue, they can file a complaint with DESE online or by calling 781-338-3700.
 Students with disabilities also have a right to adequate transportation to and from school.

-- All MA school children whose schools participate in the National School Lunch Program will get free school meals during the 2022-23 school year.
+- All MA school children whose schools participate in the National School Lunch Program will get free school meals during the school year, starting with the 2023-2024 school year.
 Even though meals will be free for all such students, it is important for families to complete the household Application for Free and Reduced Price Meals.
 Learn more here.